 All parts of society must contribute to reducing carbon emissions to meet climate change mitigation targets.
 Yet decarbonisation of the power sector is crucial to economy-wide decarbonisation.
 The transformation of energy systems must accelerate the uptake of low carbon technologies and reduce global reliance on fossil fuels.

-Adaptation is essential to complement efforts at mitigation.
+Adaptation and resilience are essential to complement efforts at mitigation.
 Resilience measures must be implemented by all aspects of society and economies.
-The benefits of working more closely with nature rather than depleting the services it can provide, and achieving multiple benefits to combat the risks from heat and water stress, storms and flooding will also need to be prioritised.
+The benefits of working more closely with nature rather than depleting the services it can provide, achieving multiple benefits to combat the risks from heat and water stress, storms and flooding will also need to be prioritised.

-Our work in this area includes climate change mitigation, adaptation and resilience, electricity generation including from renewables, energy efficiency, the water-energy nexus and unconventional sources of energy including shale gas (fracking).
+Our work in this area includes climate change mitigation (emissions reduction to slow global heating), adaptation and resilience, electricity generation including from renewables, energy efficiency, and the water-energy nexus.